bigno78/random-benchmarks/integer-parsing/README.md

 ## Results

 Finally, we get to the most important part, the results.
-I build and ran the benchmark both on Windows 10 and Ubuntu 20.04.3 on my laptop with Intel Core i7-7700HQ 2.80GHz cpu.
+I built and ran the benchmark both on Windows 10 and Ubuntu 20.04.3 on my laptop with Intel Core i7-7700HQ 2.80GHz cpu.

 ### Linux

 The benchmark was built with `GCC 9.4.0`.
 Furthermore, I used [pyperf](https://github.com/psf/pyperf) to tune the system parameters with  `pyperf system tune` to make the benchmark more stable (as was suggested by the `nanobench` output).

-When I build the benchmark using `-O2` I got the following results.
+When I built the benchmark using `-O2` I got the following results.

 |               ns/op |                op/s |    err% |     total | benchmark
 |--------------------:|--------------------:|--------:|----------:|:----------